Eco-Farmed GABA Oolong Tea

 GABA Tea is similar to Black Tea in that it is fully oxidized.
 But it is essentially made by using modified Oolong Tea processing methods.
 This is where it gets its complexity of character from.
 We encourage you to explore your own preferred brewing style, but start out light on the leaves, and increase from there, if you're inclined.
 If brewed too strongly, the richness and complexity are lost.

-• Mr. Xie is hands-down the most progressive organic tea farmer we know.
-We've met a handful of boutique tea growers whose radically exclusive ideologies and farming methods set them apart to a degree that they are not really industry players — due to their minimal yields, non-standard produce, and exorbitant prices.
-Mr. Xie keeps it real.
-His farming methods are radical, yet practical — and he doesn't flaunt his approach.
-He simply does what makes sense to him, with deeply rooted convictions about natural farming.
-He's been at it for over 20 years, and it has been a very hard trail to blaze.
-He started out surrounded by conventional famers who laughed and scoffed at his approach.
-Now he has a small crowd of younger farmers following his model.
+• Mr. Xie was hands-down the most progressive organic tea farmer we know.
+Now his son has inherited the farming practice he developed We've met a handful of boutique tea growers whose radically exclusive ideologies and farming methods set them apart to a degree that they are not really industry players — due to their minimal yields, non-standard produce, and exorbitant prices.
+The Xie family keeps it real.
+Their farming methods are radical, yet practical — and they're humble in representing their approach.
+They simply do what makes sense to them, with deeply rooted convictions about natural farming.
+They've been at it for 30 years, and it has been a very hard trail to blaze.
+Mr. Xie started out surrounded by conventional famers who laughed and scoffed at his approach.
+Now there is a small community of younger farmers following his model.

 In brief, his farming approach includes no use of fertilizers or irrigation, and he also does not cut or pull the weeds that grow in his plots of tea.
 Rather, he lets them grow to a certain height, and then pushes them over with a hand truck.
 With these methods, he is slowly transitioning plot after plot of tea in a low elevation region and consequently increasing the quality and value of the tea produced.
 This is what we find most inspiring in terms of having a sustainable impact on the local industry!
 In addition to this, he has experimented and developed innovative processing methods — one of which is GABA Tea.

 While GABA tea was invented in Japan, it wasn't until Taiwanese tea makers applied their expertise in Oolong Tea processing methods that it became known for its unique qualities of flavor along with its health benefits.
 Japanese production of GABA tea is focused on its value as a health food supplement, similar to green tea powder.
 The tea industry here in Taiwan relies on its differentiating value of quality produce to compensate for its relatively low volume, compared to other tea-producing countries.
-So when the demand for GABA tea increased, Taiwanese tea makers used their skillful resources and developed a specialty tea with specific healthy attributes.
+So when the demand for GABA tea increased, Taiwanese tea makers used their skill set to develop a specialty tea with specific healthy attributes.

 Mr. Xie told us that GABA tea takes 3 days to make, following the harvest.
 It is basically an extensive Oolong Tea making process that involves longer solar withering following the harvest, then 8-10 hour sessions of oxidation in vacuum-sealed (nitrogen atmosphere) steel cylinders, with alternating 2-3 hours of slowly tumbling the leaves in large bamboo basket cylinders.
 Three cycles of alternate oxidation and tumbling (about 36 hours total), followed by tumble heating (kill green), primary rolling and drying, and then a full day of rolling and drying to complete the process.

 It has been cited that the GABA tea-making process also raises levels of gallate esters in the composition of the leaf.
 Esters are compounds that provide aromatic qualities in plants, including herbs and spices.
 This apparently has a lot to do with what has given Taiwanese GABA Tea its renown.
 It's notably fruity, like dried papaya, banana, and apricots.
-It has a concentrated quality to it that seems to be in accord with its extensive processing methods.
+It has a concentrated quality to it that seemingly result from its extensive processing methods.

 • Mug: 8g tea in 350ml 95°C water.
 Steep for 3 minutes.
 Drink and add hot water as desired.
 Adjust to taste.